vcilabs/shopify-lita-slack/README.md

 - `:slack_reaction_added` - When a reaction has been added to a previous message.
 The payload includes `:user` (a `Lita::User` for the sender of the message in question), `:name` (the string name of the reaction added), `:item_user` (a `Lita::User` for the user that created the original item that has been reacted to), `:item` (a hash of raw data from Slack about the message), and `:event_ts` (a string timestamp used to identify the message).
 - `:slack_reaction_removed` - When a reaction has been removed from a previous message.
 The payload is the same as the `:slack_reaction_added` message.
 - `:slack_user_created` - When the robot creates/updates a user's info - name, mention name, etc., as directed by Slack.
 The payload has a single object, a `Lita::Slack::Adapters::SlackUser` object, under the `:slack_user` key.
+- `:message_deleted` - When a message is deleted.
+The payload contains a message hash for the deleted message under the `"previous_message"` key.
+- `:message_changed` - When a message is edited.
+The payload contains a message hash for the orignal message under the `"previous_message"` key and a message hash for the edited message under the `"message"` key.

 ## Chat service API